dstnbrkr/componentkit/_docs/advanced-views.md

 ---
 Back in [Views](views.html) we glossed over `CKComponentViewClass` and `CKComponentViewAttribute`.
 But there's a surprising amount of power hiding here!

 `CKComponentViewClass` describes how to create a `UIView`.
-Usually you pass an Objective-C class like `[UIImageView class]`, and the infrastructure will automatically create a view by invoking the designated initializer `-initWithFrame:`.
+Usually you pass an Objective-C class like `[UIImageView class]`, and ComponentKit will automatically create a view by invoking the designated initializer `-initWithFrame:`.

 But of course, not all views can be created with `-initWithFrame:`.
 For these cases, there's an advanced constructor that takes a function pointer: